open-telemetry/sig-security/security-response.md

 #### Fix Release Day

-The Fix Responders as repo owners will release an updated version after confirming approval with the Fix Lead.
+The Fix Team as repo owners will release an updated version and optionally notify their communities via Slack.

 ## Severity

-The Technical Committee evaluates vulnerability severity on a case-by-case basis, guided by CVSS 3.1.
+The Fix Team evaluates vulnerability severity on a case-by-case basis, guided by CVSS 3.1 and is subject to TC review.

 ## Retrospective